 An excellent opportunity for everyone, especially new members, is volunteering to host coffee hour after the Sunday service.
 Greet folks after the service with a cup of coffee or tea and a smile.
 Great way to connect!
 No heavy lifting required!

 Another great way to connect.
-The Welcoming Team helps greet visitors and hosts “Getting to Know You” lunches in the fall, and a new member reception in the spring.
-Contact Church Administrator and Membership Coordinator Sara Morrison Neil if you are interested in joining the team or learning more about it.
+The Welcoming Team helps greet visitors and hosts newcomer events in the fall, a member dinner in the winter and a new member reception in the spring.
+Contact Church Administrator and Membership Coordinator Sara Morrison Neil if you are interested in joining the team or learning more.

-If you are interested in leading a class on Religious Exploration for Adults, please contact Reverend Hepler.
-We currently have a Spirituality Book Group, Yoga classes, and meditation programs, and there is room for other offerings.
+If you are interested in leading a class on Religious Exploration for Adults, please contact Reverend Robinson-Harris.
+We currently have a Spirituality Book Group, Yoga classes, faith video series and meditation programs.
+There is room for other offerings!

 If you are musically inclined, consider joining one of our choirs!
 Find out more about the following groups on our Music page.